Now It's time to transition patients to The Libre 2 Plus Sensors

 CGM systems continuously measure interstitial fluid glucose levels throughout the day and record this info in the reading device.

-Our minute to minute glucose monitoring systems, FreeStyle Libre 2 and FreeStyle Libre 3, use small, discreet and easy to use1 sensors.
+Our minute to minute glucose monitoring systems, FreeStyle Libre 2 system and FreeStyle Libre 3 system, use small, discreet and easy to use1 sensors.
 They provide your patients with real-time glucose readings on their smartphones◊,◊◊ day and night.

 CGM vs. Blood Glucose Monitoring